Notice of Privacy Practices

 - Treatment.
 We use and disclose PHI to provide treatment and other services to you –for example, to diagnose and treat your injury or illness.
 In addition, we may contact you to provide appointment reminders or information about treatment alternatives or other health related benefits and services that may be of interest to you.
 We may also disclose PHI to other providers involved in your treatment.
 In some cases, the sharing of your PHI with other healthcare providers may be done electronically, including through an electronic health information exchange.

 - Payment.
-We may use and disclose PHI to obtain payment for services that we provide to you – for example, to obtain payment from your health insurer, HMO, or other company that arranges or pays the cost of some or all of your health care (“Your Payer”), or to verify that Your Payer will pay for health care.
+We may use and disclose PHI to obtain payment for services that we provide to you – for example, to obtain payment from your health insurer, HMO, or other company that arranges or pays the cost of some or all of your health care (“Your Payor”), or to verify that Your Payor will pay for health care.

 - Public Health Activities.
 We may disclose PHI for the following public health activities: (1) to report health information to public health authorities for the purpose of preventing or controlling disease, injury or disability, (2) to report child abuse and neglect to public health authorities or other government authorities authorized by law to receive such reports, (3) to report information about products and services under the jurisdiction of the U.S. Food and Drug Administration, (4) to alert a person who may have been exposed to a communicable disease or may otherwise be at risk of contracting or spreading a disease or condition, and (5) to report information to your employer as required under laws addressing work-related illnesses and injuries or workplace medical surveillance.